systats/systats.eu/content/sentiment.md

 </script>

 ## Appendix

+The models for this app are trained on half of a million *Amazon Book/Movie/App Reviews*.
+The main interest is to understand which word sequences a sentiment classifier learns from any given contexts.
+As this is part of my thesis German reviews were prioritized but English versions will follow.
+The different neural network architectures and other parameters are summarized below the app.

+**How to?** Copy and paste any German piece of text into the input field and press **Predict**.
+After processing and prediction you can change the color indicators.

+**Don't forget:** All statistical models are wrong, some are useful.
+In this sense the results will be more accurate on text that is similar to original training data.
+If you get an odd result, it could be the words you've used are unrecognized.
+Try entering more words to improve accuracy.

 * Models (Keras):
     + **GloVe** stands for *Global Vectors for Word Representation*.
 It's a popular embedding method based on factorizing a matrix of word co-occurrence statistics.